Math-305, Numerical Methods & Matrices

 7. Play around with the code to approximate integrals of other functions on different intervals.

 8. In class I derived the formula for the trapezoidal rule.
+In a previous assignment, you were supposed to derive the formula for Simpson's–1/3 rule.
 Now you will derive the composite formula for Simpson's–3/8 rule:

 1. First construct the Newton-Gregory interpolating polynomial P[0–3](x) containing points indexed [0,1,2,3].
 It approximates function f(x) on Section 1.